emlid/emlid-docs/docs/reach/rtk/specs.md

 <div style="text-align: center;"><img src="../img/reach/specs/otg-connection.png" style="width: 550px;"></div><br>

-Reach can both receive power from USB, acting as a device and source power to the port acting as a host.
-To use Reach in OTG mode you will need to connect 5V power source to DF13 connector pins (5 V, GND) and use OTG USB cable.
+Reach Module can both receive power from USB, acting as a device and source power to the port acting as a host.
+To use Reach Module in OTG mode you will need to connect 5V power source to DF13 connector pins (5 V, GND) and use OTG USB cable.